J. R. Ewing

 J.R.
 Ewing is considered one of television's most popular characters, with TV Guide naming him #1 in their 2013 list of The 60 Nastiest Villains of All Time.
 In 2016, Rolling Stone ranked him #11 of their "40 Greatest TV Villains of All Time".
 In a 2001 Channel 4 poll in the U.K. he was ranked 38th on their list of the 100 Greatest TV Characters.

 Character

 J.R. has a reputation with his fellow characters, and viewers of the show, as a 'bad man'.
-He thinks nothing of resorting to bribery and blackmail to get his way and appears heartless much of the time—indeed taking pride in his nefarious nature.
+He has a ruthless approach to business and frequently engages in bribery, blackmail and other underhand tactics to defeat and destroy his rivals - his principal antagonist being Cliff Barnes.
+He appears heartless much of the time—indeed taking pride in his nefarious nature.
 However, there are several instances throughout the original series' run where a more sympathetic and complex side to his character is portrayed, such as evidence of his love for his family.
 Also in the final season, there are glimpses of a depressive and contemplative nature when musing to Bobby during their cattle drive about how times were changing.

 The name “JR” is an homage to the “JR” for Jett Rink in the movie Giant.
 Jett Rink was the last character played by James Dean before his death.
+Oil tycoon H. L. Hunt served as loose inspiration for the character of Ewing.